Streamlining Vendor Packet Processes

 The Challenges of Manual Vendor Packet Processes

 Traditionally, constructing and delivering vendor packets involved a manual, time-consuming process.
 This often included gathering various documents, such as contracts, certificates, and contact information, and then assembling them into a comprehensive packet.
+Not to mention, this whole process had to be done individually for every vendor an organization partnered with.
 The challenges associated with this manual approach include:

 1. Time-Consuming: Manually compiling documents and information for each vendor is a time-intensive task that can take valuable resources away from more strategic activities.